The Chase (1966 film): Outline and production

-The film deals with excessive immorality and vices such as themes of racism (including scenes in which black men are harassed by white men), sexual revolution (many of the characters are openly engaged in affairs), small-town corruption (the sheriff is falsely assumed to be in the pocket of the man who helped appoint him), and vigilantism (in the form of townspeople who openly defy the sheriff in their search for Bubba).
+The film deals with excessive immorality and vices such as themes of racism (including scenes in which black men are harassed by white men), sexual revolution (many of the characters are openly engaged in affairs), small-town corruption (the sheriff is falsely assumed to be in the pocket of the man who helped appoint him), and vigilantism (in the form of townspeople who openly defy the sheriff in their search for Bubber).
 The movie is perhaps best known for a scene in which the sheriff, played by Marlon Brando, is brutally beaten by Richard Bradford, one of the three vigilantes.

-Paul Williams thought this movie would be his big break, but after working on the film for three months, he was shown on screen for a few moments and had "two lines" in the finale of the film.
+Singer-songwriter Paul Williams thought this movie would be his big break, but after working on the film for three months, he was shown on screen for a few moments – with "two lines" – in the finale of the film.
 Faye Dunaway auditioned for the film, but Jane Fonda was cast in the role of Anna Reeves.
 Following this, Arthur Penn tested Dunaway and cast her for Bonnie and Clyde.